 - from the first header:

 - read the last of the with the first equal to 'Listing produced at' (stored in MQC as ReportDateTime)

 - from the second header:

-- from start from third and every three read as MeasureName.
+- from start from third and every three is capitalised and add to the Code

+Coverage\ as MeasureName.

 - from each :

-- \ read last as <ArtifactName> - \ from correspondent to read values for that measure in such a way that the first number is fetch as Reached and second as Total variable. (e.g for second row in sample report above, (41/42) is read as decision.Reached = 41 and decision.Total = 42)
+- \ read last as <ArtifactName>

+- \ from correspondent to read values for that measure in such a way that the first number is fetch as Covered, second as Total and the difference between these two as Uncovered variable . (e.g for second row in sample report above, (41/42) is read as Code Coverage\Decision.Covered = 41, Code Coverage\Decision.Total = 42 and Code Coverage\Decision.Uncovered = 1)